transcom/mymove-docs/docs/backend/guides/service-objects.md

 }
 ```

-This enables the the Go `mockery` tool to generate the mock type automatically.
-To trigger the generation, run `make mocks_generate`.
+This enables the Go `mockery` tool to generate the mock type automatically.
+To
+trigger the generation, run `make mocks_generate`.

 When you use the mock type, you need to know two things: